A fast growing visual media industry established a new type of photographer - the accomplished photojournalist.

 His artistic career is marked by the projects of monuments, many of which were carried out in different cities of the country.

-Manizer was awarded the People's Artist of the USSR (1958), Member of USSR Academy of Arts (1947), vice president of USSR Academy of Arts (1947-1966), chairman of the Saint Petersburg Union of Artists from 1937 to 1941, and winner of the Stalin Prize three times.
+Manizer was awarded the "People's Artist of the USSR" (1958), "Member of USSR Academy of Arts" (1947).
+He was vice president of USSR Academy of Arts (1947-1966), chairman of the Saint Petersburg Union of Artists from 1937 to 1941, and winner of the "Stalin Prize" three times.

 Manizer's wife Elena Alexandrovna Yanson-Manizer (1890-1971) was a sculptor in her own right, with work at the Dynamo station of the Moscow Metro.
 Their son Hugh Matveyevich Manizer (born 1927) is a noted painter.
 Among Manizer's students was the Stalin Prize-winning Fuad Abdurakhmanov.